China pursues technological "independence" and fuels global unrest - ExBulletin

 Chips are a top priority for the ruling Communist Marathon campaign to end China’s reliance on technology from other suppliers that the United States, Japan, and Beijing consider to be potential economic and strategic rivals.
 If it succeeds, business and political leaders warn that it may delay innovation, disrupt world trade and make the world poorer.

-President Xi Jinping said in a speech released in March that independence is the foundation of the Chinese state.
-He called for China to become a technological superpower to protect national economic security.
+“Independence is the foundation of the Chinese state,” President Xi Jinping said in a speech released in March.
+He called for China to become a “technological superpower” to protect “national economic security.”

-We are the center of science in the world and we must strive to be a highland of innovation, Xi said.
+“We must strive to be the world’s leading scientific center and a highland of innovation,” says Xi.

 Beijing may be chasing costly disappointment.
-Even with huge public investments, businessmen and analysts struggle to compete when chip makers and other companies move away from global suppliers of advanced components and technologies, a goal not pursued by other countries.
-It says it will.
+Even with huge public investments, businessmen and analysts say that chip makers and other companies will struggle to compete when they move away from global suppliers of advanced components and technologies.
+This is a goal not pursued by other countries.

 The Beijing campaign raises tensions between Washington and Europe, which see China as a strategic competitor and complain about stealing technology.
 They limit access to the tools needed to improve the industry.